Skip to main content

 Admin Capabilities

-Admins can create, review, and manage Key Definitions across the following supported objects:
+Admins can create, review, approve, and manage Key Definitions across the following supported objects:

 • Company